Before exiting, Biden heads to Africa to highlight his own counter to China. Will Trump take it up?

 “It is not just about trying to blunt China, but trying to imagine, OK, what does it look like if we actually were to show up in a more serious way?” she said.
 “It’s one project.
 It’s one good idea.
 And I’m very glad we’re doing it.
 It’s not enough.”

-AP writers Will Weissert in Washington and Fatima Hussein in West Palm Beach, Florida, contributed to this report.
+Associated Press writers Will Weissert on board Air Force One and Fatima Hussein in West Palm Beach, Florida, contributed to this report.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.